CraigStuntz/FSharpDemo/README.md

 FSharpDemo
 ==========
 This is just a demo project for presentations.
-Nothing much to see here.
+Nothing much to see here!